ru-ace/Flexbox.UI.NativeLibs/BUILD.windows.md

-# Create a shared binaries bundle of SDL and SDL_* libs for Windows
+# Create a shared binaries bundle of SDL2 and SDL2_* libs for Windows

 This document contains instruction for creating bundle of SDL2 libs for windows